-MAT 201 CALCULUS I

-(IAI: M1 900-1) ourse is a complete pre
+MAT 201 CALCULUS I (IAI: M1 900-1)

 This course is a complete presentation of calculus with some applications, designed primarily for students preparing to study mathematics, computer science, engineering or physical sciences.
 Topics include theory and computation of limits, differentiation and an introduction to integration.
 Students will need to be familiar with many families of functions, including trigonometric, exponential and logarithmic functions.
 A prior course in trigonometry is required.
-This course applies to the IAI General Education Core Curriculum Mathematics package.
+This course applies to the IAI General Education

+Core Curriculum Mathematics package.